isomerpages/mlaw-corp/news/speeches/_posts/2017-09-19-Opening-Address-by-Ms-Indranee-Rajah-Senior-Minister-of-State-Ministry-of-Law-and-Ministry-of-Finance-at-the-Design-Law-Reform-Conference-2017.md

 ---
-layout: post
-title: Opening Address by Ms Indranee Rajah, Senior Minister of State, Ministry of Law and Ministry of Finance, at the Design Law Reform Conference 2017
+title: 'Opening Address by Ms Indranee Rajah, Senior Minister of State, Ministry of Law and Ministry of Finance, at the Design Law Reform Conference 2017'
 permalink: /news/speeches/sms-opening-address-design-law-reform-conference2017
 breadcrumb: Speeches
-collection_name: news

 ---

 19 Sep 2017 Posted in [Speeches](/news/speeches)